Fun Facts About Central Park

-I’ve stumbled on to – and learnt – some really fun facts about Central Park over the years.
-I am quite sure I will remember more as I go along, but starting with five that are on the beaten track in Central Park.
+I’ve stumbled on to – and learnt – some really fun facts about Central Park over the years, here are 9 of my favorites.

 1. Strawberry Fields